HW-PlayersPatch/File_Share/ChangeLists/Full Change List.md

 ### Hiigaran
 * Hiigaran is largely the same as in Homeworld 2 Classic (hw2c), but with several improvements and many tweaks for better balance vs hw1 races.
 The biggest difference from hw2c is single tiered upgrades to balance against Homeworld 1 races that do not have upgrades (as implimented in the 2.0 patch).
+* Hyperspace time reduced from 9.5 to 7 seconds for all non-production ships to add some race flavor.

 #### Scouts
 * Speed 512->480 (All scouts are now slower to make scouting harder)